 Medical Disclaimer: as with everything on this site, this article is provided for information only.
 I strongly urge you to speak with your doctor or a licensed medical professional in order to assess whether or not you have histamine issues, and/or which foods cause a histamine release for you personally.
 Every body is different, and some people will tolerate different foods than you do.
 Please keep comments respectful.

-Holiday Main Dishes
+🍗 Holiday Main Dishes

 This section is relatively meat-heavy, but for those avoiding animal products, there are still a couple of options for you to choose from, as well as some flavor inspiration for your own home-cooked creations.

-Spatchcock Chicken: this is a very classic way to roast a whole chicken.
+This is a very classic way to roast a whole chicken.
 Each section of the bird is basted with rich garlic butter (or oil of choice), and can be made in a single pan for simple clean-up.

-Whole Roasted Cauliflower: with a very impressive presentation, this whole-roasted head of cauliflower can easily take the place of a turkey or ham as the vegan low histamine main.
+With a very impressive presentation, this whole-roasted head of cauliflower can easily take the place of a turkey or ham as the vegan low histamine main.

-Butternut Squash & Apples Chicken: tangy and flavorful with a sweet twist, this squash & apples chicken dish is seasoned to perfection and perfect for Christmas or Hannukkah.
+Tangy and flavorful with a sweet twist, this squash & apples chicken dish is seasoned to perfection and perfect for Christmas or Hannukkah.
 Coming together in less than half an hour, this is the perfect weeknight or freezer meal.

-Honey Garlic Chicken Wings: if you're used to having Chinese food on Christmas, these gluten-free honey garlic chicken wings are going to be an easy pick.
+If you're used to having Chinese food on Christmas, these gluten-free honey garlic chicken wings are going to be an easy pick.

 As simple to make in the air fryer as in the oven, and they’re dairy-free and lower histamine, to boot.
 With a simple sweet, savory & sticky sauce, these wings will put your local Korean fried chicken spot to shame.

-Rosemary Garlic Lamb Skillet: made with fresh-frozen ground lamb and a few local veggies, plus some high quality olive oil, rosemary, and caramelized onions, this entrée is both filling and indulgent.
+Made with fresh-frozen ground lamb and a few local veggies, plus some high quality olive oil, rosemary, and caramelized onions, this entrée is both filling and indulgent.

-Holiday Side Dishes
+🥕 Holiday Side Dishes

 What's Christmas dinner without a few other dishes to play off of the roasted meat?
 Whether you're on the animal protein or following a plant-based lifestyle, all of the picks below are histamine-friendly and holiday-ready.

-Maple Ginger Acorn Squash: sweet & mildly-spiced acorn squash that caramelizes into a fantastic low histamine dessert while it bakes!
+Sweet & mildly-spiced acorn squash that caramelizes into a fantastic low histamine dessert while it bakes!

-Simple Blistered Carrots: these baked carrots are tender and soft, with added dimension from a sprinkle of salt & sumac, making them the perfect holiday side dish.
+These baked carrots are tender and soft, with added dimension from a sprinkle of salt & sumac, making them the perfect holiday side dish.

-Crispy Garlic Asparagus: a sweet & crispy asparagus recipe with bit of roasted garlic and a squeeze of lemon juice or a sprinkle of camu camu, all histamine-friendly.
+A sweet & crispy asparagus recipe with bit of roasted garlic and a squeeze of lemon juice or a sprinkle of camu camu, all histamine-friendly.

-Baked Brussels Sprouts with Garlic: crunchy, nearly-caramelized brussels sprouts flavored with garlic and a squeeze of tangy lemon juice.
+Crunchy, nearly-caramelized brussels sprouts flavored with garlic and a squeeze of tangy lemon juice.

 There are so many different types of low histamine salad ingredients that it can be hard to know what to put on your daily dose of greens.
 So below I've listed some of my favorite options for when you can't tolerate dried fruit, and the salad dressing alone just isn't cutting it.

-Low Histamine Fruits: sliced or whole, adding your favorite fruits to your holiday salad is a great way to add tang, acid, and sweetness.
+Sliced or whole, adding your favorite fruits to your holiday salad is a great way to add tang, acid, and sweetness.
 Halved cherries, blueberries, and pomegranate arils are my personal faves.

 It was incredibly difficult to narrow this list down to just 9 low histamine desserts, but here are my picks for the best low histamine holiday treats, no matter your limitations.

-Honey Cardamom Cookies: honeyed gluten-free sugar cookies with complex notes of floral cardamom and powdered vanilla bean rather than extract.
+Honeyed gluten-free sugar cookies with complex notes of floral cardamom and powdered vanilla bean rather than extract.

-White Chocolate Macadamia Cookies: chewy gluten-free white chocolate macadamia nut cookies, dairy-free with rice white chocolate & just a touch of sweetness.
+Chewy gluten-free white chocolate macadamia nut cookies, dairy-free with rice white chocolate & just a touch of sweetness.

-Simple Vanilla Almond Cookies: a slightly sweet, sturdy paleo cookie, teeming with vanilla flavor and a strong almond base.
+A slightly sweet, sturdy paleo cookie, teeming with vanilla flavor and a strong almond base.

-Spiced Baked Apples: these sweet baked apples are full of fall spices and a crunch of pecans, without any cinnamon in sight— and vegan-friendly, to boot.
+These sweet baked apples are full of fall spices and a crunch of pecans, without any cinnamon in sight— and vegan-friendly, to boot.

-Apple Fritters with Vanilla Glaze: these low-sugar, gluten-free apple fritters are mildly sweet and full of flavor, the perfect low histamine dessert for fall or winter.
+These low-sugar, gluten-free apple fritters are mildly sweet and full of flavor, the perfect low histamine dessert for fall or winter.

-Caramelized Ginger Hazelnut Clusters: these crunchy clusters of roasted hazelnuts feature a bite of homemade candied ginger & a touch of maple sweetness.
+These crunchy clusters of roasted hazelnuts feature a bite of homemade candied ginger & a touch of maple sweetness.

-Simple Spiced Apple Crisp: a sweet, spiced apple crisp with enough crunch to be the perfect low histamine dessert for wintertime.
+A sweet, spiced apple crisp with enough crunch to be the perfect low histamine dessert for wintertime.

 🧇 Seasonal Low Histamine Snacks

 When you can't wait for the next meal time, or just can't handle a whole plate of food, here are some seasonally-themed low histamine snacks to indulge in.
 All of the options below are relatively healthy, and each of them can be tweaked for your own individual diet.

-Spiced Low Histamine Granola: this low histamine snack is oat-free and free of refined sugars, sprinkled with just a few tolerated spices & a touch of sweetness.
+This low histamine snack is oat-free and free of refined sugars, sprinkled with just a few tolerated spices & a touch of sweetness.
 It’s perfect for eating with milk or topping cut-up fruits, or even just enjoying by the handful between meals.

-Crispy Honey Garlic Kale Chips: sweet, savory, salty and crispy kale chips that make for the most satisfying low histamine snack, no matter the season.
+Sweet, savory, salty and crispy kale chips that make for the most satisfying low histamine snack, no matter the season.

-No-Bake Ginger Tahini Protein Balls: black-tinted tahini protein balls with a toasty, savory flavor and a sweet undertone, each packing 8-10g of complete proteins to keep you full between meals.
+Black-tinted tahini protein balls with a toasty, savory flavor and a sweet undertone, each packing 8-10g of complete proteins to keep you full between meals.

 All of these low histamine drink recipes are warm and delicious, low in sugar, and will remind you what time of year it is, no matter how late in the holiday season.

-Spiced Ginger Milk: a comforting and sweetly complex warm milk, with the mild bite of fresh ginger.
+A comforting and sweetly complex warm milk, with the mild bite of fresh ginger.

-Vegan Bubble Tea: with complete control to customize the milk, sweetener, and tea used, this vegan-friendly, gluten-free boba recipe is a snap to make and enjoy this season.
+With complete control to customize the milk, sweetener, and tea used, this vegan-friendly, gluten-free boba recipe is a snap to make and enjoy this season.

-Low Histamine Café Latte: this coconut-based latte is customizable to your own tolerances, making it perfect as a morning treat or an afternoon pick-me-up.
+This coconut-based latte is customizable to your own tolerances, making it perfect as a morning treat or an afternoon pick-me-up.